-As the son of a woman who was a primary teacher, and a man who was a musician (and music teacher), I grew up in a family that cherished knowledge and curiosity as well as a flair for performing on stages for the benefit of others.
+My mother being a primary teacher, and father a musician (and music teacher), I grew up in a family that cherished knowledge and curiosity as well as with a flair for performing on stages for the benefit of others.
 (Combine “teacher” with “performer” and you more or less get “professional speaker”…)

 From a very early age, I was fascinated by creativity and ideas.
 Me and my brothers would invent new games, re-write the rules and then play it again.
 Over and over again.
 I especially remember “Schattack” a mix of Chess and Risk that we created.

 In 1993, while studying at a university in the USA, I was introduced to the Internet for the first time and I instantly understood it would change the world as we knew it.
 In 1995 I wrote my university thesis on “Internet and Marketing” and later the same year turned it into a book, which was one of the first (the first?) book on the topic in Sweden.

 I started working at an Internet company, where I ended up owning 20% and we grew it, profitable and without external investors, from 1 employees to 60 in less than 5 years.
 In December of 1999 we sold it to a listed company.
 After selling it, I reflected on what I was going to do next and decided to dedicate my life to studying human creativity.

 I became a professional speaker at the humble age of 27 (and a full-time speaker at 32).
 Now, 25 years later I have seen it all: From speaking to crowds of thousands to my smallest speaking gig of three (3!) people.
 From full-day workshops to a (fully paid) 4 minutes speaking gig in Abu Dhabi.